mike98465/Face_Recognition/README.md

 # Face recognition based on openCV
-Using dlib, face_recognition library and webcam
+Using dlib, face_recognition library and run on webcam or pi camera
 -----------------------------------------------------------------------

 **Reference:** https://github.com/ageitgey/face_recognition